-Cowboy boots still riding high
+Cowboy boots still riding high, especially for women

 Raleigh, N.C. — Boot trends come and go every fall — over-the-knee, ankle, combat, wedges — but one boot remains, impervious to passing fads: the cowboy boot.